OctopusDeploy/blog/blog/2023-01/key-assumption-work-culture/index.md

 ## Culture predicts safety

-When you feel safe to speak up, and nobody will be blamed, near-misses and minor faults fuel learning.
+When you feel safe to speak up and nobody will be blamed, near-misses and minor faults fuel learning.
 Each incident results in positive action to make the workplace safer, whether the industry is manufacturing, nuclear power plant, aviation, or software delivery.

 If you don't feel safe to report close calls, the unspoken risks accumulate until, very often, a disaster happens.